viabtc/asnw/README.md

 # Network
-A high performance asynchronous network programming library is based on libev and in C.
+A high performance asynchronous network programming library based on libev and in C.

 Network including the following modules: